Success in life is predicated on having a solid foundation.

 If you’re a fan of tools, there are plenty.
 Here are two that I think have separated themselves:

-- Mint: Owned by Intuit, who owns another tool popular tool Quicken, it’s a free budgeting tool that integrates seamlessly with a lot of data sources to make budgeting easy.
+- Mint: Owned by Intuit, who once owned another tool popular tool Quicken, it’s a free budgeting tool that integrates seamlessly with a lot of data sources to make budgeting easy.
 You’ll need to help categorize some of your purchases but the integration takes out the step of entering in expenses.
+If you’ve tried Mint and it’s not your thing, here are some alternatives to Mint.

 When establishing a budget, make saving a priority.
 Whether it’s saving for retirement or for something in the nearer term, like holiday gifts, saving is how you get ahead.
 Making sure you save starts with putting it into your budget.
 It starts here.